phoenixpereira/statify/README.md

 pnpm install
 ```

+2. Copy `.env.local.example` to a new file `.env.local` and set the Spotify api key.

-2. Run the development server.
+3. Run the development server.

 ```bash
 pnpm run dev
 ```

-3. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+4. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 ## License